What and why with instructions included

 Next you’ll reconfirm either your password, PIN, or other authentication method to confirm you’re authorized to make changes.

-Look for “More security options” and click Explore.
+Look for “Advanced security options” and click Get started.

 Scroll down to find “Recovery code”, and click on Replace recovery code3.